 We are pleased to announce the release of the ‘DRAFT SEA LEVEL RISE VULNERABILITY ASSESSMENT REPORT.’
 The Draft Vulnerability Assessment was released on April 5, 2017 and was available for review and comment through May 15, 2017.

 We thank everyone who took the time to review the Draft report and provide feedback.
-We are now reviewing all the comments submitted and will provide responses to these comments and update the report in the coming weeks.
-Please stay tuned for more!
+We have provided responses to all of these comments in the document below.
+Thank you again for your feedback and your continued engagement in this process.
+Please stay tuned for our final report!

 - Executive Summary and Acknowledgements